dbeast-co/dbeast-monitor/README.md

    Both options are located in the default.ini file, which can be found in the Grafana configuration folder.
 3. If you don't have the "JSON datasource" (marcusolsson-json-datasource) installed in Grafana, you can install it from the Plugins section or copy and unzip the marcusolsson-json-datasource.zip file into the plugin's folder.
 4. If you don't have the "Dynamic Text" (marcusolsson-dynamictext-panel) installed in Grafana, you can install it from the Plugins section or copy and unzip the marcusolsson-dynamictext-panel.zip file into the plugin's folder.
-5. If you don't have the "Button Panel" (cloudspout-button-panel) installed in Grafana, you can install it from the Plugins section or copy and unzip the cloudspout-button-panel.zip file into the plugin's folder.
-6. Copy and unzip the dbeast-monitoring-for-elastic-stack-app.zip file into the plugin's folder.
+5. Copy and unzip the dbeast-monitoring-for-elastic-stack-app.zip file into the plugin's folder.
-7. Copy and unzip the dbeast-add_new_es_cluster-panel.zip file into the plugin's folder.
+6. Copy and unzip the dbeast-add_new_es_cluster-panel.zip file into the plugin's folder.
-8. Enable the dbeast-monitoring_for_elastic_stack-app plugin in the plugin's setup page.
+7. Enable the dbeast-monitoring_for_elastic_stack-app plugin in the plugin's setup page.
-9. In the plugin Configuration page, fill the following settings:
+8. In the plugin Configuration page, fill the following settings:
     - Grafana host: Your current Grafana requisites.
     - Application host: Backend host requisites that you defined in the backend setup.
     - If you already have the backend installed and want to update your Grafana or backend settings, check the "Is replace keystore" checkbox.
-10. Press "Test" to check if the Grafana is defined correctly.
+9. Press "Test" to check if the Grafana is defined correctly.
-11. Press "Save" to save the settings.
+10. Press "Save" to save the settings.
-12. For the Grafana version 9.5.
+11. For the Grafana version 9.5.
 If you want to see the application icon in the home page, add the following configurations in the config ini file:
 ```
 [feature_toggles]
 topnav = false